declansam/TicketVista/README.md

   venue: "City Hall",
   description: "A live music concert",
   price: "$50",
+  addedBy: //  an array of references to a user --> who (which Admin) added this event,

   participants: // an array of references to registered users,
-  numUsers: // number of users
+  numUsers: // number of users (number, required)

-}
+  allReviews: // an array of references to reviews --> all the reviews associated with this event }
 ```